purdue-RACHEL/spectator/README.md

 # spectator

+## Purpose

+This repository stores the source code for our laptop that processes the game logic, camera logic, and projector logic.
+It reads camera data through USB, displays to the projector through VGA, and communicates to the microcontroller through UART (via a [USB-to-serial chip](https://ftdichip.com/products/ft232rl/)).

+As an aside, the microcontroller handles user input via a button matrix and detects bounces through piezoelectric sensors connected to the bottom of the table.

 ## Code Structure
 ### GamePowerup
 The main class.
 This class contains startup functions and starts the two main threads